jeeliz/jeelizGlassesVTOWidget/README.md

 * a screenshot of [webglreport.com - WebGL2](http://webglreport.com/?v=2) (about your `WebGL2` implementation),
 * the log from the web console,
 * the steps to reproduce the bug, and screenshots.

-If the user cannot use the realtime video version because its implementation of WebGL is too minimalistic or if he does not want to share his camera, the fallback version is displayed.
-On the fallback version the user upload a picture (or take a picture with his camera if he uses a mobile device) and the picture is processed server-side to overlay the glasses.